esciencecenter-digital-skills/2022-11-21-dc-geospatial/index.md

     Participants must bring a laptop with a
     Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
   {% else %}
-    Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
+     <strong>Participants must install several software packages and download specific datasets in advance.</strong> Please see <a href="#setup">below</a> for detailed setup instructions.
+To do this, participants need to have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.)
   {% endif %}
-  They should have a few specific software packages installed (listed <a href="#setup">below</a>).
 </p>

 {% comment %}